WebOnWebOff/open-agent-system/README.md

 ## Getting Started

 1. Read [`OpenAgentDefinition.md`](./OpenAgentDefinition.md) for the complete specification
+2. Review [BestPractices.md](BestPractices.md) for effective patterns and the deterministic rule
+3. Keep [Troubleshooting.md](Troubleshooting.md) handy for diagnosing issues
-2. Create an `open-agents/` folder in your project
+4. Create an `open-agents/` folder in your project
-3. Define your agents in markdown
+5. Define your agents in markdown
-4. Point your tool's instruction file to `open-agents/INSTRUCTIONS.md`
+6. Point your tool's instruction file to `open-agents/INSTRUCTIONS.md`

 The definition document includes complete examples, folder structure templates, and step-by-step guides.